Skip to main content

 A Sephardic Journey Through the Twentieth Century

 An award-winning historian shares the true story of a frayed and diasporic Sephardic Jewish family preserved in thousands of letters.One of The Economist's Best Books of 2019A New York Times Book Review Editors' ChoiceA National Jewish Book Award finalistFor centuries, the bustling port city of Salonica was home to the sprawling Levy family.
-As leading publishers and editor... ...
+As leading publishers and editors, t... ...
 Read more

 $20.89 USD